Toll Caps in Privatized Road Networks: Structural Properties of Nash Equilibria

 where the first inequality follows from $x_j(t)>x_j(t')$, the second inequality from $x_j(t)>0$, the third inequality from \eqref{eq:mon}, and the fourth inequality from $x_i(t')>0$.
 This is a contradiction and finishes the proof. \end{proof}

 From now on, we assume that $x_i(0)>0$ for all $i\in N$.
 In terms of practical applications, this assumption seems not overly restrictive since a road segment is usually only priced if there is traffic without any tolls.
-However, the assumption is important for proving uniqueness of subgame perfect Nash equilibria.
-Example~\ref{ex:mul} shows that multiple subgame perfect Nash equilibria may exist in case the full Wardrop support assumption is not satisfied.
+However, the assumption is important for proving uniqueness of Nash equilibria.
+Example~\ref{ex:mul} shows that multiple Nash equilibria may exist in case the full Wardrop support assumption is not satisfied.